 Harvesting Your Blueberries

 If you have done everything right, you should be able to harvest your blueberries from mid-summer onwards.
-The berries are ready to harvest when they change colour from green to a dusky blue.
+The berries are ready to harvest when they change color from green to a dusky blue.

 There is a little more work involved in harvesting blueberries than there is in harvesting other berries because they do not all ripen at the same time.